fisco-bcos-group1/back-end/README.md

-# Music Chain based on spring-boot and fisco-bcos
+# Music Chain based on spring-boot starter and fisco-bcos